Management system¶

 Priorities and timed runs¶

-When determining what experiment should begin executing next (i.e. enter the preparation stage), the scheduling looks at the following factors, by decreasing order of precedence:
+When determining what experiment should begin executing next (i.e. enter its preparation stage), the scheduling looks at the following factors, by decreasing order of precedence:

 Experiments may be scheduled with a due date.
 This is considered the earliest possible time of their execution (rather than a deadline, or latest possible – ARTIQ makes no guarantees about experiments being started or completed before any specified time).
 If a due date is set and it has not yet been reached, the experiment is not eligible for preparation.